About the Satellites

 How to Track

 Most satellites are tracked by radio detection or triangulation.
-The knowledge gained on the satellite’s position is published in the Two Line Element format.
-We will try to keep the TLE up to date as the mission progresses, but information will be hard to come by in the early days of the mission.
-Ex-Alta 1 is being deployed from the International Space Station, so that is a good place to start until we get better tracking information.
+The knowledge gained on the satellite’s position is published in the Two Line Element format. .
+Ex-Alta 1 was deployed from the International Space Station, so that was a good place to start until we got better tracking information.

 Ex-Alta 1 gets new TLE’s daily.
 Check out http://www.n2yo.com/satellite/?s=42734